basnijholt/nijho.lt/content/post/nixos-cache/index.md

 ### 3. The Client (`nixcacheupdate`)

-This is the magic part.
+This is the key mechanism.
-On my laptop, I don't just run `nix flake update` (which would likely grab a slightly newer version of nixpkgs than my server built, causing a cache miss).
+On my workstation, I don't just run `nix flake update` (which would likely grab a slightly newer version of nixpkgs than my server built, causing a cache miss).

 Instead, I use a custom script, [`upgrade-from-cache.sh`](https://github.com/basnijholt/dotfiles/blob/513baba0f7f9e4ef54e63b824abdf6a4fcfbee31/configs/nixos/upgrade-from-cache.sh), which I aliased to `nixcacheupdate`.
 This script: